pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/secrets.md

     weight: 7
 ---

-All resource input and output values are recorded as [`state`](/docs/intro/concepts/state), and are stored in the Pulumi Service, a file, or a pluggable provider that you choose.
-These raw values are usually just server names, configuration settings, etc. However, these values sometimes contain sensitive data, such as database passwords or service tokens. **Pulumi never sends authentication secrets or credentials to the Pulumi Service**.
+All resource input and output values are recorded as [`state`](/docs/intro/concepts/state), and are stored in the Pulumi Cloud, a file, or a pluggable provider that you choose.
+These raw values are usually just server names, configuration settings, etc. However, these values sometimes contain sensitive data, such as database passwords or service tokens. **Pulumi never sends authentication secrets or credentials to the Pulumi Cloud**.

-The Pulumi Service always transmits and stores entire state files securely; however, Pulumi also supports encrypting specific values as “secrets” for extra protection.
+The Pulumi Cloud always transmits and stores entire state files securely; however, Pulumi also supports encrypting specific values as “secrets” for extra protection.
 Encryption ensures that these values never appear as plaintext in your state file.
-By default, the encryption method uses automatic, per-stack encryption keys provided by the Pulumi Service or you can use a [provider of your own choosing](#configuring-secrets-encryption) instead.
+By default, the encryption method uses automatic, per-stack encryption keys provided by the Pulumi Cloud or you can use a [provider of your own choosing](#configuring-secrets-encryption) instead.

 To encrypt a configuration setting before runtime, you can use the CLI command [`config set`](/docs/intro/concepts/config#configuration) command with a [`--secret`](#secrets) flag.
 You can also set a secret during runtime.
 Any [`Output<T>`](/docs/reference/pkg/python/pulumi#outputs-and-inputs) value can be marked secret.
 If an output is a secret, any computed values derived from it—such as those derived through an [`apply`](/docs/reference/pkg/python/pulumi#outputs-and-inputs) call —will also be marked secret.
 All these encrypted values are stored in your state file.